Infineon/mtb-example-btsdk-ble-throughput/README.md

     ```
    **Note**: If the download fails, it is possible that a previously loaded application is preventing programming.
 For example,the application may use a custom baud rate that the download process does not detect or the device may be in low-power   mode.
 In that case, it may be necessary to put the board in recovery mode, and then try the programming operation again from the IDE.
 To enter recovery mode, first, press and hold the Recover button (SW1), press and release the Reset button (SW2), and then release the Recover button (SW1).

-10. Unplug the board after programming.
+9. Unplug the board after programming.

-11. Exit the *GATT_server* application and navigate to the *GATT_client* application folder:
+10. Exit the *GATT_server* application and navigate to the *GATT_client* application folder:
     ```
     > cd ../GATT_client
     ```
-12. Build the *GATT_client* application:
+11. Build the *GATT_client* application:
     ```
     > make build
     ```
-13. Connect the other board and program it:
+12. Connect the other board and program it:
     ```
     > make qprogram
     ```

-14. After successfully programming the BLE GATT Client application, plug in the first board.
+13. After successfully programming the BLE GATT Client application, plug in the first board.

-15. To build and program the application to the board in a single step, run the `make program` command from respective application folder paths:
+14. To build and program the application to the board in a single step, run the `make program` command from respective application folder paths:
     ```
     > make program
     ```

     **Note**: `make program` = `make build` + `make qprogram`

+### In Third-party IDEs:

+1. Follow the instructions from the CLI section to download or clone the application repository and wiced_btsdk repository, and import libraries using the `make getlibs` command.

+2. Export the application to a supported IDE using the `make <ide>` command.

+   To export this code example, you need to execute `make <ide>` twice because there are two applications in the same project.
+   - First, navigate to the GATT_client application folder and call `make <ide>`.
+   - Next, navigate to the GATT_server application folder and repeat the command.

+3. Follow the instructions displayed in the terminal to create or import both the applications as an IDE project.

+For more details, see the "Exporting to IDEs" section of the ModusToolbox User Guide: *{ModusToolbox install directory}/ide_{version}/docs/mtb_user_guide.pdf*.

 ## Operation

-###	Using Two Boards:
+###	Using Two BT SoC Boards:

 1. Connect the two boards to your PC using the provided USB cable through the USB connector.

 2. Open a terminal program and select the WICED PUART COM port.
 Set the serial port parameters to 8N1 and 115200 baud.
 You need two windows of the terminal application to view messages from the GATT Server device and the GATT Client device.